EuiseokJeongNZ/EuiseokJeongNZ/README.md

 <br>
 <li>
-  Experienced in Python, Django, React, Docker, AWS, and CI/CD, with a focus on applying software engineering principles to robotics and automation.
+  Experienced in Python, Django, React, Docker, AWS, and CI/CD, with a focus on applying software engineering principles.
 </li>
 </p>
 <br>